 Erin is a small, friendly town that invites every visitor to stay and play as long as they please.
 The town offers family-friendly events in all seasons, and the local parks and trails remain popular draws whether visitors are hiking, biking, snowshoeing or cross-country skiing.

 If you want to enjoy a stress-free, affordable vacation in a place where you’re welcomed with open arms, Erin is the place for your next getaway.
-The quaint, countryside setting makes Erin, located slightly north of the Greater Toronto Area, one of the best places escape the hustle and bustle of the city.
+The quaint, countryside setting makes Erin, located slightly north of the Toronto Area the hustle and bustle of the city.